Items you absolutely need if you’re traveling with a baby

 RELATED POST: How to select the best travel stroller

-We love that it’s such a well-known brand all infant travel systems that we’re aware of can adapt to fit the Maxi Cosi.
-There’s a huge range of add-ons and accessories that are purpose made to fit.
-When travelling with an infant, being able to easily move from one transportation to the next with baby easily tucked in is great!
+We love that it’s such a well-known brand that all infant travel systems we know can adapt to fit the Maxi Cosi.
+There’s a huge range of add-ons and accessories that are purpose-made to fit.

 If you think you’ll frequently be flying with a baby, check out this detailed guide to infant car seats suitable for airplanes.

-Baby travel essential #4: Nursing Cover
+Baby Travel Essential #4: Nursing Cover

 You can see our complete guide to picking the best nursing cover to suit you here